memmott/rosecitydevs-LMS/README.md

    + View student grades / progress / notes from teachers

 ## Courses
-+ Prebuilt content in lessons as well as options to build your own content
 + Games
 + Quizes
 + Assignments
    + Everything not started and in progress should be listed together.
 Two lists only: Not Finished & Finished

 ## Good Behavior Points
++ Have a way to give students "good behavior" points for things like good listening, hard working, on task
+   + Teacher can add notes to say what the point is for

 ## General Notes for content creation
 + Use Common Core Standards!
++ Prebuilt content in lessons as well as options to build your own content

 # User Stories: